moradom/goStatic/README.md

 ### Copied from https://github.com/PierreZ/goStatic

+Created the ability to change index.html content by setting pairs of variables to have their content replaced.
+For example to set the maps key call the program using as parameters "maps KEY".

 ### The goal
 My goal is to create to smallest docker container for my web static files.
 The advantage of Go is that you can generate a fully static binary, so that you don't need anything else.